dguzman1012/adonisjs-acl/README.md

 This repository is a pre-configured project structure taken from Adonisjs.

-This project include the custom users CRUD and ACL.
+This project includes the CRUD and ACL for users.
 The ACL module has four (4) sections: permissions, roles, Permissions-roles and User-role.
 Let's see how to work with them!

 ![menu](https://cloud.githubusercontent.com/assets/5767551/25599052/38536280-2ea7-11e7-836a-075345b7126a.png)